go-graphite/carbonzipper/README.md

 carbonzipper: carbonserver proxy for graphite-web
 =================================================

+**DEPRECATED** carbonzipper was fully merged with carbonapi and all new fixes, etc are now buildable from [carbonapi/cmd/carbonzipper](https://github.com/go-graphite/carbonapi/tree/master/cmd/carbonzipper).
+This repo is available for historical purposes, no future changes will be made to master branch.
+Minor bugfixes might still be commited to 0.x branch which represents carbonzipper state at version 0.74.

 [![Build Status](https://travis-ci.org/go-graphite/carbonzipper.svg?branch=master)](https://travis-ci.org/go-graphite/carbonzipper)

 We are using <a href="https://packagecloud.io/"><img alt="Private Maven, RPM, DEB, PyPi and RubyGem Repository | packagecloud" height="46" src="https://packagecloud.io/images/packagecloud-badge.png" width="158" /></a> to host our packages!